How to shuffle a list in Python

 Move faster with Replit

-- A quiz application that randomizes questions and answers for study sessions, using
+- A quiz generator that randomizes the order of questions and answer choices using

 Common errors and challenges

-Sometimes you need your "random" shuffle to be the same every time you run your code, especially for testing or debugging.
-The random.seed() function makes this possible by initializing the random number generator to a specific state.
-By calling random.seed() with a fixed integer before you shuffle, you guarantee that the shuffled output will be identical every time.
+Creating reproducible shuffles.
+Sometimes you need your "random" shuffle to be repeatable—especially for testing or debugging.
+You can achieve this by setting a starting point for the random number generator with random.seed().
+By calling random.seed() with a specific integer before you shuffle, you guarantee the list will be shuffled into the exact same order every time that code runs.

 Troubleshooting immutable sequences with random.shuffle()